Be the solution

 You may not realise that Australia's DV epidemic is so out of control that it cannot now be left to a handful of domestic violence experts.
-It's critically important for churches to step up and take leadership in the area of early prevention.
-It may surprise you to hear that, but here's why churches are best positioned to bring this kind of change:
+It's critically important for community groups, churches and the not-for-profit sector to find innovative ways to step up and take leadership in the area of early prevention.

 Circuit Breaker is a ten week group-based course which has been developed over 15 years of clinical practice and group therapy with abusers.
 It is designed for delivery by non-experts, with plain English work manuals and an engaging video package.
 Best of all, abusers continue to report that this course actually scratches where they are itching, and delivers new tools which really work for them.

 "I got more out of the first 30 mins of Circuit Breaker than out of the ten offender programs I had to do in jail."

 (John - a former prisoner of 13 years)

 "If I hadn't done this course, I actually don't know where I'd be right now."

 "... life-changing, eye-opening, family-growing and marriage enriching..."(Rachael - Springwood)

 "I've started a few anger-management programs and offender programs, but usually end up going once and then throwing the book in the bin.
 With this course, I had to keep turning up, because each week it was talking about me!"

 (Ray - an inmate of Borallon Correctional Centre)